uche-hub/live_footage_machine_learning/README.md

 ## 🚀 Quick Start

+**We Ensure that plugin services are initialized then Obtain a list of the available cameras on the device (Check main.dart).**

+# Displayed Camera Preview

 # Package installed:
 - **Camera:** A Flutter plugin for iOS, Android and Web allowing access to the device cameras.